Last updated on August 7th, 2017 at 04:10 pm

 - Get the accounts audited by a Chartered Accountant or Cost Accountant and

-- Submit a copy of the audited annual accounts and a reconciliation statement in Form GSTR- 9B while filing the annual return in Form GSTR-9.
+- Submit a copy of the audited annual accounts and a reconciliation statement in Form GSTR- 9C while filing the annual return in Form GSTR-9.

 Persons owning or operating a warehouse or godown

-An owner or operator of a warehouse or godown or any other place used for storage of goods, irrespective of whether he is registered or not, is required to maintain records of the consignor, consignee and other details which are yet to be prescribed in the law.
+An owner or operator of a warehouse or godown or any other place used for storage of goods, irrespective of whether he is registered or not, is required to maintain records of the consignor, consignee and particulars relating to dispatch, movement, receipt and disposal of the goods.